 An incentive system was developed to encourage school and teacher participation in the survey.
 Each school was given a credit of \$50 towards the purchase of science and mathematics education materials; the amount was augmented by \$15 for each responding teacher.
 At the completion of the data collection phase, schools were sent vouchers that they could use for purchasing professional publications, calculators, science activity books, kits, etc. from a catalogue developed for this study.

 Survey mailings to teachers began in March 2000.
 In addition to the incentives described, phone calls and additional mailings of survey materials were used to encourage non-respondents to complete the questionnaires.
 In the fall of 2000, a final questionnaire mailing was sent to non-respondent teachers.
 Over the summer, some teachers left the schools at which they taught when they were originally sampled.
 If these teachers were considered ineligible for the study, the teacher response rate was 74 percent.
 When they were included as non-respondents, the response rate was 67 percent.
 The final response rate for the school program questionnaires was 79 percent.
-A more detailed description of the data collection procedures is included in Appendix D.
+A more detailed description of the data collection procedures is included in the Report of the 2000 National Survey of Science and Mathematics Education.